Club Penguin (franchise): Wii

+Club Penguin: Game Day!
+(2010)

 In 2010, Disney Interactive Studios announced plans for Club Penguin: Game Day!, a game for the Wii.
 It was reported that the game was released on September 21, 2010, in the U.S. Reportedly, the game would involve players working as a team trying to earn sections of land on an island, with the objective being to conquer the island.
 The game was based around several interactive games, some of which were 3D versions of games then played and games which appeared only at the Fall Fair (such as Puffle Paddle) in Club Penguin.
 Players were able to customize their penguins and choose their team (blue, red, yellow, or green).
 Any points earned in the Wii game could be synchronized with Club Penguin.

 Club Penguin: Game Day! was developed by Artoon and released in September 2010.
 The game can be played by up to 4 people at once.
 There is also a single player mode.
 Club Penguin: Game Day! and its rating were first found on the ESRB site in April 2010, but it was taken down before May since the game was not announced at that time.
 It then was officially announced on June 10, 2010.
-The ESRB descriptor was put up again in July 2010.
 In the game, players can create and customize a 3D penguin and compete in a variety of challenges.
 Each time players beat a challenge, they conquer some territory on the island.
 The ultimate goal for players is to conquer as much territory as possible.
 Once, players could transfer coins, items, and stamps to their Club Penguin account.
 However, this is no longer working since May 20, 2014 at 10.30 PM EST when Nintendo discontinued the Wi-Fi support with the Nintendo DS and Wii.

-Television

-Factory TV specials
+Television specials

 British company Factory produced three TV specials based on the game, a Christmas TV special, titled We Wish You a Merry Walrus, aired on Disney Channel in the UK on December 17, 2014.

 A sequel to We Wish You a Merry Walrus, a summer special titled Club Penguin: Monster Beach Party was also produced and premiered on Disney Channel in the UK on August 10, 2015.
 A Halloween special based on the game, Club Penguin: Halloween Panic!, premiered on Disney Channel UK on October 25, 2015.